-Light homemade ladyfingers soaked in espresso and layered between creamy egg yolk enriched mascarpone cream, topped with a generous dusting of cocoa powder this is the perfect tiramisu
+Light ladyfingers soaked in espresso and layered between creamy egg yolk enriched mascarpone cream, topped with a generous dusting of cocoa powder this is the perfect tiramisu

-One of my absolute favourite desserts is tiramisu.
+One of my absolute favorite desserts is tiramisu.
 Tiramisu has the perfect balance of bitter-sweet with a hint of rum for a dessert with depth and flavour like no other.
 There are so many tiramisu recipes out there on the internet but why make this one?!

 Is this recipe authentic?